erandros/erandros.github.io/_posts/2017-06-22-my-thoughts-on-angular-transclusion.md

 * Server html processing speed >> Angular html processing speed
 * Save you from painful scope problems.
-* You can show the preloaded html parts before angular does anything and `ng-cloak` the rest (and what I say ng-cloak, I mean hide the parts that look like crap until the whole thing is loaded).
+* You can show the preloaded html parts before angular does anything and `ng-cloak` the rest (and when I say ng-cloak, I mean hide the parts that look like crap until the whole thing is loaded).
 In other words, show the most of your site without waiting for angular to finish loading.